 - 1915 – Things were dicey for the young KMT government.
 Its second president Yuan Shikai turned into an autocrat, tried to dissolve the young government, and place himself as the “new” Chinese emperor.

 - 1916 – This turmoil led to China’s Warlord era.
 During the turmoil, many power vacuums opened across the county, which numerous military leaders sought to fill and claim as their own private dominion.

 - 1921 – The Communist Party of China gets founded as a populist response to the mess China has been stuck in over the previous decades.

 - 1927 – The KMT and Communists realize they don’t see eye-to-eye and throw the country into a Chinese Civil War.

 - 1931 – Imperialist Japan invades China, first taking over Manchuria in the north.

-** Ip Man’s first 40 years of life (his spring) would end somewhere around here ~ 1933.
+** Ip Man’s first 40 years of life (his spring) would end somewhere around here ~ in 1933.
 Japan occupies a large portion of China, including its coastal areas and his hometown.
 His home, fortune, business, and finances disappear.
 It’s a myth, war is not profitable **

 - 1934 – The Civil War still rages while the Communists go on the Long March.

 - 1937 – The KMT and Communists, still stuck in a bloody war, decide to stop killing each other – for a little bit – and join forces to kick out the foreign invaders – the Japanese.

 - 1941 – The Japanese invade and occupy Hong Kong just days after bombing Pearl Harbor in the U.S. (Hawaii).